 Get the Most for Your Money

-Save on your concrete patio cost -- use less-expensive plain concrete for the main area (the "field") but add a pop of interest with a decorative concrete border.
+Save on your concrete patio cost -- use less-expensive plain concrete for the main area (the "field") but add a pop of interest with decorative colored concrete or concrete border.

 Make sure that your contractor cuts control joints so that the inevitable concrete cracking will not spoil the look of your new patio.